Panasonic GX9 vs Sony RX100 III

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the RX100 III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX100 III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is the Panasonic GX9 better than the Sony RX100 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.